g33kyrash/mass-reverse-dns/README.md

 # mass reverse dns
 A reverse dns lookup tool for a range of given IP's or a whole subnet.

-It can do mass reverse lookups of any given IP range/class.

 usage: `reverse_dns.py [-h] [-ir IP Range] [-is Subnet] [-f Output file]`